pagelines/pl-starter-plugin/README.md

 ## PageLines Starter Plugin
 ==================

-Starter base plugin to be used with PageLines DMS.
-It includes various start functions as well as a sample Global Options panel.
+Starter plugin to be used with PageLines DMS.
+It includes various functions as well as a sample Global Options panel.